HomeArticlesComparisonTDEE vs BMR

 Our Verdict

-BMR is a component of TDEE, not an alternative to it.
+BMR is a component of TDEE, not a substitute for it.
 Calculate your BMR first, multiply by your activity factor to get TDEE, then set your calorie target relative to TDEE.
 The TDEE Calculator does both in one step.
-Recalculate every 4–6 weeks as your weight and activity change — especially during active weight loss, where a lighter body burns fewer calories and targets need to drop to maintain progress.
+Recalculate every 4-6 weeks as your weight and activity change, especially during active weight loss, where a lighter body burns fewer calories and targets need to drop to keep progress going.

 Frequently Asked Questions

 Eat below your TDEE, not your BMR.
-Your TDEE already accounts for how many calories you actually burn each day including activity.
-Eating at your BMR means eating far too little for most active people — for a moderately active 75 kg man, BMR is roughly 1,800 kcal/day while TDEE is around 2,800 kcal/day.
-Eating at BMR would create an unsustainable 1,000 kcal/day deficit leading to muscle loss, fatigue, and metabolic adaptation.
+Your TDEE already accounts for how many calories you actually burn each day, including activity.
+Eating at your BMR means eating far too little for most active people.
+For a moderately active 75 kg man, BMR sits around 1,800 kcal/day while TDEE runs closer to 2,800 kcal/day.
+Eating at BMR would create an unsustainable 1,000 kcal/day deficit, leading to muscle loss, fatigue, and metabolic adaptation.

 BMR formulas (Mifflin-St Jeor, Harris-Benedict) are population averages accurate to within ±10% for most people.
 Individual metabolic rate varies based on genetics, thyroid function, muscle mass, and other factors.
-TDEE has more error because activity multipliers are self-reported and people consistently overestimate their activity level.
-Treat your calculated TDEE as a starting estimate and adjust by 100–200 kcal after tracking for 2–3 weeks.
+TDEE carries more error because activity multipliers are self-reported, and people consistently overestimate their activity level.
+Treat your calculated TDEE as a starting estimate and adjust by 100-200 kcal after tracking for 2-3 weeks.

-BMR (Basal Metabolic Rate) is measured under strict clinical conditions — lying still, completely at rest, in a fasted state, at thermoneutral temperature.
+BMR (Basal Metabolic Rate) is measured under strict clinical conditions: lying still, completely at rest, in a fasted state, at thermoneutral temperature.
 RMR (Resting Metabolic Rate) is measured at rest but without the strict overnight fast and temperature controls.
-RMR is typically 10–15% higher than BMR.
-In practice, most online 'BMR calculators' actually calculate RMR — the terms are used interchangeably in consumer health contexts.
+RMR typically runs 10-15% higher than BMR.
+In practice, most online 'BMR calculators' actually calculate RMR.
+The terms get used interchangeably in consumer health contexts.

-Yes — and this is the main reason weight loss plateaus occur.
+It does, and this is the main reason weight loss plateaus happen.
 As you lose weight, both your BMR and TDEE decrease because a lighter body requires fewer calories to maintain.
-Losing 10 kg can reduce TDEE by 200–400 kcal/day depending on how much muscle was lost versus fat.
-Recalculate your TDEE using your new weight every 4–6 weeks and adjust your calorie target accordingly.
+Losing 10 kg can reduce TDEE by 200-400 kcal/day depending on how much muscle was lost versus fat.
+Recalculate your TDEE using your new weight every 4-6 weeks and adjust your calorie target accordingly.
 Use the [TDEE Calculator](/tdee-calculator/) with your updated weight.

 Choose 'moderately active' (multiplier 1.55).
 The activity multipliers account for all movement in the day, not just structured exercise.
-A desk job from 9–6 followed by 4 gym sessions per week puts you in the moderately active category.
-If you also walk more than 8,000 steps daily or have an active commute, you could round up to 'very active' (1.725) — but most people overestimate, so moderately active is the safer starting point.
+A desk job from 9 to 6 followed by 4 gym sessions per week puts you in the moderately active category.
+If you also walk more than 8,000 steps daily or have an active commute, you could round up to 'very active' (1.725), but most people overestimate, so moderately active is the safer starting point.

-Yes.
-For muscle gain, eat 200–400 kcal above your TDEE (a lean bulk).
+Yes, for muscle gain, eat 200-400 kcal above your TDEE, what's often called a lean bulk.
 This surplus provides energy for new muscle synthesis without excessive fat gain.
-A larger surplus (500+ kcal) speeds up weight gain but increases fat accumulation — for most natural athletes, the muscle-building rate caps out at roughly 0.5–1 kg per month regardless of how large the surplus is.
+A larger surplus (500+ kcal) speeds up weight gain but increases fat accumulation.
+For most natural athletes, the muscle-building rate caps out at roughly 0.5-1 kg per month regardless of how large the surplus is.
 Use the [Macro Calculator](/macro-calculator/) to set protein (2g/kg bodyweight) alongside your calorie surplus.

-Both formulas estimate BMR from weight, height, age, and sex, but Mifflin-St Jeor (1990) is more accurate for most modern adults — research shows it predicts measured BMR within 10% for roughly 82% of people, compared to 81% for the revised Harris-Benedict (1984).
+Both formulas estimate BMR from weight, height, age, and sex, but Mifflin-St Jeor (1990) is more accurate for most modern adults.
+Research shows it predicts measured BMR within 10% for roughly 82% of people, compared to 81% for the revised Harris-Benedict (1984).
 Harris-Benedict tends to overestimate BMR by 5% on average.
-For obese individuals, the Katch-McArdle formula (which uses lean body mass instead of total weight) is more accurate than both.
+For obese individuals, the Katch-McArdle formula, which uses lean body mass instead of total weight, beats both.

-No — meal frequency has no meaningful effect on total daily metabolic rate.
-The 'eat 6 small meals to boost metabolism' claim is a myth.
-Thermic effect of food (TEF — the calories burned digesting food) totals approximately 10% of calorie intake regardless of how many meals you split it into.
+It doesn't.
+Meal frequency has no meaningful effect on total daily metabolic rate, and the 'eat 6 small meals to boost metabolism' claim is a myth.
+Thermic effect of food (TEF, the calories burned digesting food) totals approximately 10% of calorie intake regardless of how many meals you split it into.
 Meal timing and frequency can affect hunger, energy levels, and adherence, but not total calories burned.
 What matters is total daily intake relative to TDEE.

 Related Articles